 If you ask a Belfast local where they love to enjoy a night out in the city, it’s highly likely they will say the Sunflower.

 This simple and laid-back bar is free from any gimmicks and frills.
-Instead, it just offers great live music, a fantastic selection of craft beers, and a relaxed beer garden.
+Instead, it just offers great live music, a fantastic selection of craft beers, and a relaxed beer garden, making it one of the best pubs Belfast has to offer.

 Address: 65 Union Street, Belfast BT1 2JG